 If you need help completing the Request for DMV Hearing form, please contact our DUI law office.
 When you call, be sure to let us know that you need a DMV hearing request and we will be happy to fax the request at no charge because we want to make sure your rights are protected.

-It is important to realize refusing a chemical test has serious consequences and therefore you should contact an attorney immediately.
 Refusing a blood or breath test comes with its own set of penalties, regardless whether a warrant is obtained and the evidence is admissible.
 In addition to an enhanced sentencing for a refusal allegation, the DMV suspensions are considerably worse.

 If you are facing a refusal DUI, do not try to represent yourself.
 Instead, contact us now to discuss your rights regarding your DUI refusal charges.
 We understand the DMV consequences, as well as the court penalties.
 We will work hard to fight the refusal charges you are being accused of in Fresno.